 Visit the ITS website to learn more »

-The Academy of Fine Arts and Multimedia supports future successful artists
+Faculty of Contemporary Arts supports future successful artists

 We have not overlooked the young people who see their future in the world of the arts.
-The Academy of Fine Arts and Multimedia provides an ongoing competition for all those who have a noteworthy portfolio, or believe their ideas are yet to win the hearts of art enthusiasts.
+Faculty of Contemporary Arts provides an ongoing competition for all those who have a noteworthy portfolio, or believe their ideas are yet to win the hearts of art enthusiasts.
 The vacancy is available to all those who have experience in organising exhibitions, have received prizes in the fields of design, art, acting or production, have had notable roles in theatre or on film, have participated in creating important film/theatre/TV features, etc.

-All of them are eligible for a 10% to 100% fee reduction for the first year of undergraduate studies, and the discounts are allocated in accordance with the available vacancies at the Academy of Fine Arts and Multimedia.
+All of them are eligible for a 10% to 100% fee reduction for the first year of undergraduate studies, and the discounts are allocated in accordance with the available vacancies at the Faculty of Contemporary Arts.

-Visit the Academy of Fine Arts and Multimedia website to learn more »
+Visit Faculty of Contemporary Arts website to learn more »

 ITHS helps successful, talented and ambitious students to set the best foundation for success in the IT industry